 In the interests of privacy, all forms of photography are strictly prohibited within the practice.

 Smoking in or nearby the practice or the near vicinity is prohibited by law.

 You can call the practice on 6265 2341 to make an appointment or come in person.

 Alternatively you may wish to make an appointment anytime using our easy online booking system.

 Book routine appointments as far ahead as practicable to avoid the likelihood of your doctor of choice being unavailable at a time convenient to you.

 Please let the receptionist know if you think you might need a longer appointment than usual (i.e. medicals, removal of moles, baby checks, vaccinations, pap smears etc.).

-If you think you could be contagious please let reception know so we can provide you with a comfortable separated waiting area.
+If you think you could be contagious please let reception know upon booking so that we can make appropriate arrangements for you.